- Military Requirements

 Why are Marines not called soldiers?

-As a result, the members of each branch also have their own name: the Army has soldiers, the Navy has sailors or seamen, the Air Force has airmen, the Space Force has spacemen, and the Marine Corps has Marines.
+Marines are not classified as soldiers because they are not part of the Army.
+Each military branch has its own mission, training, history, uniform, and identity.
+Hence, members are designated differently: the Army has soldiers, the Navy has sailors, the Air Force has airmen, the Space Force has spacemen, and the Marine Corps has Marines.

 Final Thoughts